tempse/PS-generate/docs/remove-backup-seeds.md

 1) Output several result tables (as CSV+HTML):
     1) table of backup seeds
-    1) table of "signal" (i.e., no-backup) seeds
+    1) table of "main" (i.e., no-backup) seeds
-    1) summary of identified backup seeds (incl. their associated signal seeds and the criteria responsible for the respective decisions)
+    1) summary of identified backup seeds (incl. their associated main seeds and the criteria responsible for the respective decisions)